 Some forty years later, in 1996, Spain’s Ignacio Truyol became the first ever tennis player to test positive for anabolic steroids.
 Truyol, who was Fernando Verdasco’s coach up until last year, tested positive for nandrolone and the stimulant pemoline at a tournament in Belgium.
 He claimed he had been given the drugs by a Spanish endocrinologist, Carlos R. Jimenez, to treat a chronic back injury – he was banned for two years.

 Truyol’s case broke when drug testing in sport was as blunt as a butter knife, and drug testing in tennis was as blunt as its wooden handle.
-In fact, the sport’s anti-doping program has only become adequate in the last few years.
+In fact, the sport’s anti-doping programme has only become adequate in the last few years.
 As recently as 2012 the International Tennis Federation (ITF) were annually only performing 38 out-of-competition tests for the game-changing blood booster EPO and just 8 confirmatory tests for synthetic testosterone.

 Yet Spanish tennis has still managed to have plentiful run-ins with anti-doping protocols.
 Further plumes of smoke have aroused more suspicion of unfair competition.